jyutzler/Bridge-Systems/system.md

 Strong forcing opening: 2♣;
 ## Notrump Opening Bids
 Balanced hands have either 4-3-3-3, 4-4-3-2, or 5-3-3-2 distribution.
-This includes five-card majors unless the major is particularly strong.
+This includes five-card majors unless the major is especially strong.
-Semi-balanced hands with either 5-4-2-2 or 6-3-2-2 distribution may be treated as balanced if the doubletons are Qx or better.
+The following semi-balanced hands may be treated as balanced:

-A hand may be upgraded 1 point for a long suit with good texture (e.g., QJT9x) and downgraded 1 point for a 4-3-3-3 hand with poor texture (e.g., AJx-KJx-Axx-Qxxx).
+   * 5-4-2-2 (unless the length is in both majors)
+   * 6-3-2-2 (unless the length is in a major)
+   * 5-4-3-1 or 4-4-4-1 (if the length is not in both majors, the singleton is Q or better, and rebid problems are likely)

 The bidding structure for balanced hands is as follows:

    * 12-14: Open 1 of a suit, rebid NT
    * 15-17: Open 1NT
-   * 18-19: Open 1 of a suit, jump NT
+   * 18-19: Open 1♣, rebid 1NT or an artificial bid
    * 20-21: Open 2NT
    * 22-24: Open 2♣, rebid NT
    * 25-27: Open 3NT
    * 28+: Open 2♣, jump NT

+When non-vulnerable, these point ranges drop by a point.
+These point ranges are not exact; hands are upgraded or downgraded due to texture.

 ### 1NT 15-17
 #### Basic Responses